sheetaljgowda/Star_wars_data/README.md

-# May the 4th be with you: Exploring the Star Wars Universe with Data
+# May the 4th be with you: Exploring the Star Wars Universe with Snowsight

 ### Overview
 This project contains the files used to create the Snowsight dashboard for exploring data related to the Star Wars universe.